2015 West African offensive: Hostage rescues

 On 22 April, the Nigerian military began to push into the Sambisa Forest, a dense forest covering 23,000 square miles.
 The area is considered very difficult to navigate by people unfamiliar with the terrain and had long been considered the launching point of many Boko Haram attacks and likely hiding point of villagers taken hostage.
 It was considered the last stronghold of Boko Haram.
 A government spokesman said a top Boko Haram commander was killed in the initial push.
 Frank Charnas, a political analyst familiar with the region, said the move signaled the end of Boko Haram as a military force.
 "They really are fighting what appears to be their last battle", he added.
 "It does represent quite a significant step on behalf of the Nigerian military because up until now they have not gone into the Sambisa Forest and have also been pretty poor at taking the offensive to Boko."
 The Nigerian military had to retreat after encountering landmines and booby traps that killed three vigilantes working with the military, but continued its push after regrouping.

 On 25 April, Boko Haram launched a counterattack on an island in Lake Chad.
-Forty-six Nigeran soldiers and 28 civilians were killed in the attack.
+Forty-six Nigerian soldiers and 28 civilians were killed in the attack.
 After the attack, Niger recommended that the island of Lake Chad be evacuated.
 By early May, more than 5,000 people had left the island towns and reached N'guigmi, Niger by foot.
 An additional 11,500 evacuees were expected.

 A fresh push into Sambisa Forest by Nigerian forces began on 27 April.
 As the Nigerian army advanced into the forest, it began to free a large number of women and children held as hostages by Boko Haram.
 On April 28, just under 300 hostages were freed.
 It is unclear if the freed prisoners were captured in Boko Haram raids or if they were area residents.
 A battle on April 29 killed over 400 Boko Haram insurgents, while freeing an undisclosed number of female captives.
 One soldier was killed and four seriously injured in the battle.
 One woman was killed and eight injured.
 On 30 April, another 234 women and children were freed from Boko Haram captivity as the military destroyed 13 Boko Haram camps.
 In total, close to 700 hostages had been rescued.